NETWAYS/check_prometheus/README.md

   -n, --name strings               The name of one or more specific alerts to check.
+                                   This parameter can be repeated e.G.: '--name alert1 --name alert2' If no name is given, all alerts will be evaluated -g, --group strings              The name of one or more specific groups to check.
-                                   This parameter can be repeated e.G.: '--name alert1 --name alert2' If no name is given, all alerts will be evaluated -T, --no-alerts-state string     State to assign when no alerts are found (0, 1, 2, 3, OK, WARNING, CRITICAL, UNKNOWN).
+                                   This parameter can be repeated e.G.: '--group group1 --group group2' If no group is given, all groups will be scanned for alerts -T, --no-alerts-state string     State to assign when no alerts are found (0, 1, 2, 3, OK, WARNING, CRITICAL, UNKNOWN).
 If not set this defaults to OK (default "OK")
   -P, --problems                   Display only alerts which status is not inactive/OK.
 Note that in combination with the --name flag this might result in no alerts being displayed
 ```